Behind the scenes, FX industry prepares for euro break-up

 "It's not that we are expecting a break-up of the euro, but we need a plan to deal with adding new currencies and how to settle them," said Vincent Craignou, global head of FX and precious metals derivatives at the bank, ranked No. 6 by market share in Euromoney's closely watched FX survey.

-Banks had years - and more money - to prepare for the euro's launch, but the 2007-2008 credit crisis has left many in a weaker position to deal with a break-up, which could happen suddenly to minimize damage to the value of assets issued by an exiting country.

-"It took many years for the euro to come together," David Rutter, chief executive of ICAP Electronic Broking, which operates the electronic trading platform EBS, recently told Reuters.
+"It took many years for the euro to come together," David Rutter, chief executive of ICAP, which operates the electronic trading platform EBS, recently told Reuters.

 "A large number of people in the industry believes that, if the euro comes apart, it will come apart more quickly."